This article shows you different ways of extracting wallpaper images from a theme pack file in Windows.

 A theme is a combination of desktop background pictures, window colors, and sounds.
-Windows themes are distributed in the form of theme packs.
+Windows themes come in the form of theme packs.
 Theme packs are essentially CAB files that enclose resources such as wallpapers, sounds, etc., along with the .theme file, which contains the instructions to apply the theme.

 The .themepack file format was first introduced in Windows 7 to help users share themes.
 Later, Microsoft brought in another format (*.deskthemepack) for Windows 8 and higher.
 The Panoramic theme packs for dual-monitor systems come in .deskthemepack format.

 If you need to extract wallpaper images from a .themepack or .deskthemepack file, one of the following methods in this post should help.
 The instructions apply to any Windows OS, including Windows 10.